Guerric Billet

 Guerric Billet (born 30 April 1996) is a French kickboxer, currently competing in the lightweight division of Glory.
 He is a former ISKA World welterweight champion.
-Billet has won two French Kickboxer of the Year awards (2022, 2023).
+He has won two French Kickboxer of the Year awards (2022, 2023).

 Kickboxing career

 Billet made his Glory debut against Hafed Romdhane at Glory 60: Lyon on October 20, 2018.
 He won the fight by a third-round technical knockout.

 Billet was scheduled to face Mohamed Azaab at Kick's Night on December 8, 2018.
 He won the fight by decision.

 Billet returned to Glory to face Mickael Palandre at Glory 64: Strasbourg on March 9, 2019.
 He lost the fight by split decision.

 Billet was scheduled to face Conan Saelens at The Pilon Fight Event on March 23, 2019.
 He won the fight by decision.

 Billet was scheduled to face Dominiki Matusz at Tournoi Du Dragon 13 on April 13, 2019.
 He won the fight by decision.

 Billet fought with Glory for the third time against William Goldie-Galloway at Glory 66: Paris on June 22, 2019.
 He won the fight by unanimous decision.

 Billet made his fourth Glory appearance against Mohammed Hendouf at Glory 70: Lyon on October 26, 2019.
 He lost the fight by split decision.

 Billet challenged Mattia Solarino for the European IPCC 72.5 kg title at Pegasus Fight on December 7, 2019.
 He won the fight by decision.

 Billet was scheduled to face Artur Saładiak at Glory 75: Utrecht on February 29, 2020.
 He won the fight by unanimous decision.

 Billet was scheduled to face David Ruiz for the ISKA European super welterweight title at The Pilon Fight Event on June 12, 2021.
 He won the fight by decision.

 Billet was scheduled to fight Christian Zahe at Fight Night One on July 2, 2021.
 He won the fight by a first-round knockout.